-Lawrence F. Abbott, Greenway South, for 32 years president of the Outlook Co., publisher of The Outlook, has resigned to become contributing editor of the magazine, a postwhich was last filled by the late Theodore Roosevelt.
+Lawrence F. Abbott, Greenway South, for 32 years president of the Outlook Co., publisher of The Outlook, has resigned to become contributing editor of the magazine, a post which was last filled by the late Theodore Roosevelt.

 Mrs. Edward Fuller gave a luncheon and bridge last Wednesday noon at her mother's home, 124 Seminole Avenue, for Mrs. I. S. Hillman, who has come here recently as a bride.

+Mrs. I. S. Hillman, who has come here recently as a bride.
 W. Harcourt Woods, of Woods & Co., 59 Park Place, has purchased the house of H. B. Jagoe, 209 Greenway North.
 Mr. Woods and his family will move here about June 1.

 Mr. and Mrs. T. J. Mitchell, Puritan Avenue, gave a dinner party on the evening of May 6 to celebrate their wedding anniversary.
-The guests were friends from New York, Kew Gardens and Forest Hills Gardens.
+The guests were friends from New York, Ken Gardens and Forest Hills Gardens.

 The residence of John M. Lee, 39 Bow Street, has been purchased for investment by Alfred J. Wright, 40 Continental Avenue.
-The house has been leased to Thomas E. Snook, Jr., who takes possession June I. Mr. Snook, architect and engineer, is a member of the firm of John B. Snook's Sons, of Marketter.
-Manhattan.
+The house has been leased to Thomas E. Snook, Jr. who takes possession June I. Mr. Snook, architect and engineer, is a member of the firm of John B. Snook's Sons, of Manhattan.

 Mrs. William C. Perry, Gardens Apartments, announces the marriage May 8, of her daughter, Katherine, to Maurice J. L. Waterhouse, New York.
-Mr. and Mrs. Waterhouse have one to Canada for the summer and they may live in Forest Hills in the fall.
+Mr. and Mrs. Waterhouse have gone to Canada for the summer and they may live in Forest Hills in the fall.